outofcoffee/imposter/docs/soap_plugin.md

 ## Returning fault messages

 If your WSDL document defines a `fault`, then Imposter can generate a sample response from its type.

-To return a fault, set the response status code to 500.
+To return a fault you can:

+1. set the response status code to `500`, or
+2. set the `response.soapFault` configuration property to `true`, or
+3. use the `respond().withSoapFault()` script function

 ### Example configuration to respond with a fault